Štefan Rusnák

 Štefan Rusnák (born 7 August 1971) is a former Slovak international football forward who played for clubs in Czechoslovakia and Germany and recently manager of FK Dukla Banská Bystrica.

 Career

 Rusnák began playing football for FK Dukla Banská Bystrica.
 After spending most of his career in the former Czechoslovakia, playing for Dukla Banská Bystrica, SK Slavia Prague and ŠK Slovan Bratislava, he moved to Germany to play in the lower leagues for BV Cloppenburg and VfB Oldenburg.
 He had an unsuccessful trial with FC St. Pauli in 1990.

-Rusnák made seven appearances for the Slovakia national football team during 1994 and 1995.
+On 3 October 1993, he scored a "scissors" goal against RH Cheb as a footballer of Slavia Prague, which was nominated for the most beautiful goal of the Czech First League in 2013.